The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Techniques and therapies focused on reducing the duration and frequency of panic attacks can slow the activation of the response and make it harder to begin in the first place.

-Therapies for worry and dealing with anxiety-producing thoughts – focus on eliminating repetitive thoughts and actions.
+Therapies for worry and dealing with anxiety-producing thoughts – focus on managing repetitive thoughts and actions.

 Cognitive Behavioral Therapy (CBT) is a perfect example of this.

-CBT puts a strong focus on keeping track of our cognitive processes (what we think about, focus on, worry about, how we interpret things, etc.) and then works to change the thoughts and processes that don’t serve us.
+CBT focuses on keeping track of cognitive processes (what we think about, focus on, worry about, how we interpret things, etc.) and then works to change the thoughts and strategies that don't serve us.

-Whether we are dealing with worry, panic attacks, or any type of anxiety – by reducing the duration and frequency of particular actions, we will (over time) undo the pathway our brains created.
+Whether you are dealing with worry, panic attacks, or any type of anxiety – by reducing the duration and frequency of particular actions, you will (over time) undo the pathway your brain created.

-Allowing us to step off the path of anxiety.
+Allowing you to step off the path of anxiety.

-The more we fall into the habit of worry, anxiety and panic through repetition – the harder it is NOT to have these thoughts or responses.
+It may be strange to hear, but this best sums it up: the less you worry or have anxiety-producing thoughts or actions, the easier it is not to worry or have anxiety-producing thoughts.
+The more you fall into the habit of worry, anxiety, and panic through repetition – the harder it is NOT to have these thoughts or responses.

-We’ve discussed the limbic system and the amygdala in particular and its role in trauma – labeling potential threat and starting the fight-or-flight response.
+We've discussed the limbic system, the amygdala, and its role in trauma – labeling potential threats and starting the fight-or-flight response.

-We’ve talked about the cortex, where our thoughts and mental images are formed and which can often lead to anxiety or make our anxiety worse by activating the amygdala.
+We've talked about the cortex, where your thoughts and mental images are formed, which can often lead to anxiety or worsen your anxiety by activating the amygdala.

-We went over the different neurotransmitters and their role in anxiety, fear, tension and panic.
+We reviewed the neurotransmitters and their role in anxiety, fear, tension, and panic.

 We discussed the sympathetic and parasympathetic nervous systems and how the fight-or-flight response (stress response) works.